magiblot/tvision/README.md

 The original design of Turbo Vision uses 16 bits to represent a *screen cell*—8 bit for a character and 8 bit for [BIOS color attributes](https://en.wikipedia.org/wiki/BIOS_color_attributes).

 A new `TScreenCell` type is defined in `<tvision/scrncell.h>` which is capable of holding a UTF-8 sequence in addition to extended attributes (bold, underline, italic...).
-However, you should not write text into a `TScreenCell` directly but make use of unicode-aware API functions instead.
+However, you should not write text into a `TScreenCell` directly but make use of Unicode-aware API functions instead.

 ### Text display rules